tripincloud/AI-VideoQA/README.md

 - Display word clouds based on NER results

 ## Usage
-To use TranscriptIQ, you can run the `app.py` script.
+To use AI-VideoQA, you can run the `app.py` script.
 This will start the Streamlit app and you can interact with it to transcribe YouTube videos and perform NLP tasks on the transcribed text.

 Note: Before running the script, make sure you have installed all the required packages listed in `requirements.txt`.